Skip to content Skip to footer

 Participants in Racing Wheelchairs

-Those wishing to participate in a racing wheelchair are required to register in the Nike Melbourne Wheelchair Marathon 7:55am start.
+Those wishing to participate in a racing wheelchair are required to register in the Nike Melbourne Wheelchair Marathon.
 This will be 5 minutes before the start of the Half Marathon, and will allow you to safely navigate the course free from crowds.

 Participants in non-racing Wheelchairs

 Those wishing to participate in a non-racing wheelchair are required to register in the Nike Melbourne Marathon 7:00am start.
 For the safety of yourself and to assist with navigating through the field of runners, we highly recommend starting towards the back of the starting pack.
-Non-racing wheelchair participants are also permitted to register the 3km Walk.
-Please note that the Half Marathon, 10km Run and 5km Run are not wheelchair-friendly.
+Non-racing wheelchair participants are also permitted to register the Chobani Fit 2.5km Walk, the 5km Run, the 10km Run, and the Nike Half Marathon as all distances are wheelchair accessible.

 Entry Fees & Inclusions